 Thorpe Lodge

-Most recently the offices of Broadland Council, Thorpe Lodge was the home of John Harvey, a wealthy Norwich textile manufacturer and banker.
+Formerly the offices of Broadland Council, Thorpe Lodge, during the eighteenth century it was the home of John Harvey, a wealthy Norwich textile manufacturer and banker.
 There has been a house on this site since at least 1600 but the current one was probably built by Harvey after he moved to Thorpe in 1787.
-At its peak it contained a dining room, large drawing room, a billiard room, 13 best bedrooms, extensive servants quarters and a coach house.
+At its peak it contained a dining room, a large drawing room, a billiard room, 13 bedrooms, extensive servants quarters and a coach house.
 To provide himself with more privacy Harvey realigned the Yarmouth Road to the south and what is now Harvey Lane to the west where he built the well known crinkle crankle wall on the edge of his estate.
 Thorpe Lodge was where the Thorpe Water Frolic was held by Harvey until his death in 1842.
-The top storey of the building and the east wing have since been removed but it remains an impressive building..
+The top storey of the building and the east wing have since been removed but it remains an impressive building.
+It remained a private house until 1951 when it became the offices of the Eastern Gas Board.
+In 1972 it was purchased by the newly created Broadland District Council, who added an office block.
+The council moved to new premises in July 2022 when Thorpe Lodge was put up for sale.

 Thorpe Road gazebo

 About 100 metres east of the entrance to Thorpe Lodge is what was formerly a gazebo or summer house built by John Harvey, probably in the late eighteenth century soon after he acquired the lodge and surrounding land.
-It is a hexagonal brick building with a tiled roof standing on an arch with a doorway providing access from the Yarmouth Road.
+It is a hexagonal brick building with a tiled roof that stands on an arch which has a doorway providing access from the Yarmouth Road.
 For many years it was within the Thorpe Lodge estate but is now in private hands.
-In Harvey's time it contained a camera obscura which enabled views of the river valley to be reflected and sketched.
+In Harvey’s time it contained a camera obscura which enabled views of the river valley to be reflected and sketched.

 Thorpe Old Hall